 It is manifest, but it has little attention?

 It has little attention.
-The complication – I don’t really want to get into this – is that according to the Gelugpa lorig, with mental consciousness you can’t have nangla ma-ngepa.
-Nangla ma-ngepa only deals with sense consciousness.
-But we can think in terms of the factors here, of is it decisive, is there attention or not?
+The complication – I don’t really want to get into this – is that according to the Gelugpa lorig, with mental consciousness, we can’t have nangla ma-ngepa.
+Nangla ma-ngepa only deals with sense consciousness, but we can think in terms of the factors here, is it decisive, is there attention or not?
 It’s not that mental cognition cannot be non-decisive, what it means is that this category of non-determining cognition is a category that pertains only to sense consciousness.

-So, let us spend a few seconds trying to digest what we just said, the difference between attention, mindfulness, and alertness; and when we are meditating on mahamudra we might not be attentive of the content of our cognition, but we’re attentive of the nature of the mind.
+Let us spend a few seconds trying to digest what we just said, the difference between attention, mindfulness and alertness; when we are meditating on mahamudra, we might not be attentive to the content of our cognition, but we’re attentive of the nature of the mind.
 Mindfulness holds onto that, and alertness keeps a watch as to the quality of the hold.